sdmp/sdmp.github.io/docs/tcp/index.md

 After the TCP connection has been established, the node initiating the connection sends a [connection message](../session/#connection-message).

 The receiving node validates the signature, and responds with its own connection message.

-After this, the nodes send all data over the network as [specified](../session/#transmitting-data).
+After this, the nodes send all data over the network [as specified](../session/#transmitting-data).

-### Connection message validation
+## Connection message validation

-After a node receives a connection message, it drops the connection under the following circumstances:
+After any node receives a connection message, it immediately drops the connection under the following circumstances:

 * If the connection message cannot be decrypted by the receiving node.
-* If the node cannot verify the signature in the message for any reason, including but not limited to:
+* If the node cannot verify the signature of the [SYML][syml] for any reason, including but not limited to:
 	- malformed data
 	- an improperly generated signature
 	- the node does not have the public key of the node which generated the message.
 * If the node does not accept the values given in the [connection message](../session/#connection-message) for anyh reason.

-### Connection dropping
+## Connection dropping

 When dropping a connection during connection message validation, the following process is followed in all cases: